saashqdev/saashq_docker/docs/single-server-example.md

 - Change `ROUTER` variable from `custom-one.example.com` to the one being added.
 - Change `SITES` variable from `custom-one.example.com` to the one being added.
 You can add multiple sites quoted in backtick (`) and separated by commas.
 - Change `BASE_SITE` variable from `one.example.com` to the one which is being pointed to.
-- Change `BENCH_NETWORK` variable from `erpnexus-one` to the one which was created with the bench.
+- Change `WRENCH_NETWORK` variable from `erpnexus-one` to the one which was created with the wrench.

 env file is generated at location mentioned in command.